Resource

 No, RCS is not considered an over-the-top (OTT) app.
 Instead, it uses the native messaging application built into Android smartphones and newer Apple devices.

-Alphanumeric and RCS Business Messaging use verified brand name sender IDs, but depending on the aggregator used around the world, Alphanumeric IDs may not go through as much verification.
+Alphanumeric and RCS for Business use verified brand name sender IDs, but depending on the aggregator used around the world, Alphanumeric IDs may not go through as much verification.
 The biggest difference is that Alphanumeric is one-way messaging and RCS/RBM is two-way messaging